RyanT5/prosper-website/content/team.md

 <div class="team-info-container">
 <h3 class="team-member-name">Mae Campbell </h3>
 <h5 class="team-member-position">Head of Marketing and Outreach</h5>
 <p>“Hi there, my name is Mae Campbell and I’m this year's Head of Marketing.
 Coming from a History background, Prosper has equipped me with the technical skills needed to compete in tomorrow’s workforce, as well as giving me financial literacy that will serve me throughout my life.
-It has also provided me with a fantastic community within Edinburgh that motivates me each and every day. "</p>
+It has also provided me with a fantastic community within Edinburgh that motivates me every day."</p>

 </div>
 </div>